MimmyJau/mimmyjau.github.io/src/pages/posts/ycombinator.md

 # Motivation

-Can you implement recursion without a function referencing itself?
-A function might not be able to reference itself for a number of reasons: It could be an anonymous function, a combinator[^combinator], or perhaps as a purely intellectual exercises, you'd like to implement recursion without assuming its existence.
+Can you implement recursion if a function isn't allowed to reference itself?
+A function might not be able to reference itself for a number of reasons: It could be an anonymous function, a combinator[^combinator], or perhaps as a purely intellectual exercises you'd like to implement recursion without assuming its existence.

 Consider a classic example of recursion:
 ``` scheme